ishiyeahman/Finding-Shortest-Paths-by-Genetic-Algorithm/README.md

 ## How to Use
 I coded this program for the class in NITK.
+You can read the report I submited .(out/GAapp.tex)

 I've not still coded for public version whoever can run.
 I'll try soon!